-Is Chinese Medicine Still Relevant in Our Modern World?
+Is Ancient Chinese Medicine Still Relevant in Our Modern World?

 Chinese medicine practitioners (myself included) regularly boast the lengthy history of our medicine.
 Whilst it is truly ancient, old doesn’t automatically mean good.
 Often what is old is simply out dated and there may be other, better, more modern, options.